Jacqueline White (Unbreakable Kimmy Schmidt): Character life

 Born Jackie Lynn White to Fern (Sheri Foster) and Virgil White (Gil Birmingham) of the Lakota people, White grew up hating her Native American heritage and wishing she were white.
 She left home and purchased contact lenses to make her eyes blue, dyed her hair blonde, and changed her name to Jacqueline.

 She became a flight attendant, and met then-married billionaire businessman Julian Voorhees (Mark Harelik).
-The two began an affair, and upon Jacqueline becoming pregnant, Julian divorced his current wife Helene (Christine Ebersole), leaving him with custody of their daughter Xanthippe (Dylan Gelula).
+The two began an affair, and upon Jacqueline becoming pregnant, Julian divorced his then wife Helene (Christine Ebersole), leaving him with custody of their daughter Xanthippe (Dylan Gelula).
 Jacqueline had her son Buckley several months later, followed by Jacqueline and Julian's wedding.

-Julian was frequently out of town on business ventures, leaving Jacqueline at home with Buckley, Xanthippe, the housekeeper Vera, and the dog, a genetically modified Shih Tzu.
+Julian was frequently out of town on business ventures, leaving Jacqueline at home with Buckley, Xanthippe, the housekeeper Vera, and a genetically modified Shih Tzu named Abattoir.
 Buckley was taken care of by a number of nannies, but they always left due to his hyperactivity and Xanthippe's bad girl attitude or were fired.
-Jacqueline has undergone a fair amount of plastic surgery and has done several unique activities for physical fitness.
+Jacqueline has undergone plastic surgery and done several unique activities for physical fitness.

 She continued her socialite life for several years, and at some point published a cookbook, before eventually meeting Kimmy Schmidt, who she hired as an assistant and a new nanny for Buckley.
-She ends up growing fond of Kimmy, and confesses that she thinks Julian's been cheating on her with somebody in Japan.
-She does several things to try to catch him in the act, all of which fail, before realizing he was sleeping with their therapist.
+She ends up growing fond of Kimmy and confesses that she thinks Julian has been cheating on her with somebody in Japan.
+She does several things to try to catch him in the act, all of which fail, before finding out he was sleeping with their therapist.

 Despite some hesitation about financial loss, Jacqueline divorces Julian, putting Xanthippe back in the custody of her birth mother, and leaving Buckley in Jacqueline's custody.
 There is nothing to suggest that her parents are aware of Buckley's existence; they have never spoken of him and Jacqueline has never mentioned him in the presence of her parents.
 Even when Jacqueline's parents watch football with her at her New York apartment, Kimmy is in attendance, but not Buckley.
 However, in only the previous episode, a framed photograph of Buckley is clearly visible in Jacqueline's apartment.
 When Buckley's tutor is constructing Buckley's family tree, Buckley does not provide any information about his grandparents, suggesting that he has never met them.

 Following the divorce, Jacqueline decides to return to her roots.
 She cherishes a morning star necklace that her grandmother gave her as a reminder of her heritage.
 Her parents are aware that the necklace is in her possession, but later on claim that her grandmother was buried with it.
-She is found unhelpful and idiotic in her old home, and ends up returning to New York, which she struggles to maintain her socialite status while bonding with Buckley and trying to use her status to support oppressed Native Americans.
+She is found unhelpful and idiotic in her old home, and ends up returning to New York.
+She struggles to maintain her socialite status, bonds with Buckley and tries to use her status to support oppressed Native Americans.